How to use BuzzHive

 12. Billing & pricing

-BuzzHive is built free-first.
-The Free account has every feature documented in this guide — webhooks, custom event pages, the door scanner, multi-user teams, refunds, CSV exports, all of it.
-There's an optional Pro tier that exists solely to lower your per-ticket fee for high-volume promoters; it doesn't unlock any features.
+BuzzHive is built free-first, and there's only one plan: free, for everyone.
+Every feature documented in this guide — webhooks, custom event pages, the door scanner, multi-user teams, refunds, CSV exports, all of it — is included.
+There's no paid upgrade, no Pro tier, no subscription.
+You pay only the per-ticket fee on tickets you actually sell.

-- $0/month — no setup cost, no contracts, cancel anytime
+- $0/month — no setup cost, no contracts, no subscription

 - Every feature documented in this guide is included